Are you interested in blogging but don’t know where you are going to get blog post ideas from?

 These numbers are staggering but they don’t even take into account all the Self-hosted WordPress statistics which would double or even triple that number.

-If you don’t have a WordPress blog yet and you want to learn how to start a blog then head over to my Home page for step-by-step instructions.
+If you don’t have a WordPress blog yet and you want to learn how to start a blog then head over to my homepage for step-by-step instructions.
+If you already have a blog and are looking for blog post ideas then keep reading.

 Every new blog post begins with a single idea, and it can be tough to keep a stream of topics flowing to fill up your content calendar.